Standard-Query-Language/pySQLY/EXAMPLES.md

 # pySQLY Examples

-This document provides examples of how to use pySQLY in various scenarios.
+This document provides practical examples of how to use pySQLY in various scenarios to simplify your database interactions.

 ## Table of Contents